cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 the password never expire it to explicitly set `passwordNeverExpires`.

-NOTE: in PostgreSQL it is technically possible to set a role as VALID UNTIL `'-infinity'` (thought it's not clear what purpose that would serve).
+NOTE: in PostgreSQL it is technically possible to set a role as VALID UNTIL `'-infinity'`, thought it's not clear what purpose that would serve.
 Managed roles don't support this.
-To mark a role as expired, one can simply set a `validUntil` anytime in the past.
+To mark a role as already expired, set a `validUntil` anytime in the past.

 !!!
 Warning